Dvarkian/Tom-the-AI/README.md

 First, install python by running `sudo apt install python3.9` in a terminal.
 Tom is tested on python 3.9, but any newer version should (probably) also work just fine.

-Next, install the latest version of VLC Media player using `sudo apt install vlc`.
+Next, install the latest version of VLC Media player using `sudo apt install vlc`, then install howdoi with `sudo apt install howdoi`.

 **Step 3 - Download Tom**: